The Department of Veterans Affairs is offering two new projects for veterans encountering monetary difficulty identified with the COVID-19 pandemic.

-You should as of now live in the property,
+You should as of now live on the property,

 You have probably been modern, or under 30 days late, on any home loan instalments as of March 1, 2020.

-You more likely than not missed something like one instalment after that date.
+You are more likely than not to miss something like one instalment after that date.